Privacy settings

 What we cannot do:

-• Conduct research into soldiers who served in regiments (or corps) other than the King’s Own Royal Lancaster Regiment.
+• We cannot conduct research into soldiers who served in regiments (or corps) other than the King’s Own Royal Lancaster Regiment.
 For these you will need to contact the relevant regimental museum.
 Details of other regimental museums can be found at: Army Museums Ogilby Trust

 • We cannot provide photographs of individual soldiers.
 Whilst our archives contain many photographs, not all soldiers were photographed and many of the photographs that we hold do not have a record of the name of the soldier(s) in them.